How Much Mortgage Can I Get With a $100,000 Salary in Canada?

 TDS considers all other monthly debts, such as spousal or child support, car payments, student loans, and lines of credit.

 For insured files, mortgage default insurers commonly allow up to 39% GDS and 44% TDS.
 Canada Mortgage and Housing Corporation (CMHC) states, “GDS is the percentage of your monthly household income that covers your housing costs.
 It must not exceed 39%.
 TDS is the percentage of your monthly household income that covers your housing costs and any other debts.
 It must not exceed 44%.”
-For uninsured files, many lenders typically use 35% GDS and 42% TDS for their ratios, depending on a higher-scoring applicant’s credit score and the strength of the file.
+For uninsured files, many lenders typically use 35% GDS and 42% TDS, depending on a higher-scoring applicant’s credit score and the strength of the file.

 The Mortgage Stress Test

-All borrowers must qualify for the minimum qualifying rate (MQR) defined by the Office of the Superintendent of Financial Institutions (OFSI) as “the greater of the mortgage contract rate plus 2% or 5.25%.”
-OSFI also clarifies that “the MQR has two components, the ‘buffer’ on the contract rate (currently 2%) and the ‘floor’ (currently 5.25%).”
+As of March 2026 borrowers undertaking a new mortgage for a home purchase or refinance must qualify for the minimum qualifying rate (MQR) defined by the Office of the Superintendent of Financial Institutions (OSFI) as “the greater of the mortgage contract rate plus 2% or 5.25%.”OSFI also clarified that “the MQR has two components, the ‘buffer’ on the contract rate (currently 2%) and the ‘floor’ (currently 5.25%).” to ensure borrowers can absorb potential financial shocks.

 In Canada, interest rates are shaped by the central bank’s monetary policy.
 As the Bank of Canada (BoC) explains, “the primary tool we use to control inflation is our target for the overnight rate, also called our policy interest rate.”
 Variable mortgage rates change in tandem with prime rates set by lenders.
 Fixed mortgage rates are set by changes in bond yields, which move based on expectations for the Bank of Canada’s ability to manage the inflationary pressures in Canada.